petros1921/printf/README.md

-This is a printf project which is going to be done in teams of 2 people:
+This is a printf project which is done in teams of 2 people:
 * Kidus Yohannes Asfaw
 * Petros Worku